jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module5/lab1.rst

 After you have sent in the first request, proceed with sending in **all** the requests, ending with ``Step 9: Create. . .``

 ..
-Note:: This collection of calls to Ansible Tower will License the product, create our Project, Inventory, Host, and a number of templates each designed around our declarations for F5 Declarative Onboarding, Application Services 3 and Telemetry Streaming.
+Note:: This collection of calls to Ansible Tower will License the product, create our Project, Inventory, Host, and several templates each designed around our declarations for F5 Declarative Onboarding, Application Services 3 and Telemetry Streaming.

 ..
-Warning:: There is a template designed which will building everything in the lab, this is placed here to show a full end to end solution, however if executed you would be done in 12 minutes missing out in all the fun.
+Warning:: There is a template designed which will build everything in the lab, this is placed here to show a full end to end solution, however, if executed you would be done in 12 minutes missing out in all the fun.

 Task |labmodule|\.\ |labnum|\.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~